-We are lucky to live in the Pacific Northwest where our forests fruit with beautiful and delicious wild mushrooms.
-They impart an earthy, sometimes meaty, flavor to food known as umami, and are high in protein, B and D vitamins, and anti-oxidants.
-After you learn to identify and cook wild or exotic cultivated mushrooms, you will find that each variety has its unique culinary characteristic and preparation method to bring out its best, distinctive taste.
+Use a toothbrush or mushroom brush to remove debris from foraged mushrooms or wipe with a damp towel.
+Clean wild mushrooms as you use them.
+Use a sharp, paring knife to cut away damaged, soiled, or tough bits.
+Follow recommendations for soaking or dehydrating by species.
+Mushrooms impart an earthy, sometimes meaty or musky, flavor to food known as umami, and are high in protein, B and D vitamins, and anti-oxidants.
+After you learn to identify and cook wild mushrooms, you will find that each variety has its unique culinary characteristic and preparation method to bring out its best, distinctive taste.

 - Lobster Mushrooms

 - Slippery Jacks